conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 apiVersion: "v1"
 kind: "ApplicationInstance"
 metadata:
   application: "clickstream-app"
   name: "clickstream-app-dev"
 spec:
   cluster: "shadow-it"
- service-account: "sa-clicko"
+  serviceAccount: "sa-clicko"
   resources:
   - type: TOPIC
     name: "click."
     patternType: PREFIXED
   - type: GROUP
     name: "click."
     patternType: PREFIXED
 ````
 AppInstance checks:
 - `metadata.application` is a valid Application
 - `spec.cluster` is a valid Console Cluster technical id
 - `spec.cluster` is immutable (can't update after creation)
-- `spec.service-account` is **optional**, and if present not already used by other AppInstance for the same `spec.cluster`
+- `spec.serviceAccount` is **optional**, and if present not already used by other AppInstance for the same `spec.cluster`
 - `spec.resources[].type` can be `TOPIC`, `GROUP`, `SUBJECT`.
 - `spec.resources[].patternType` can be `PREFIXED` or `LITERAL`.
 - `spec.resources[].name` must no overlap with any other `ApplicationInstance` on the same cluster.